marklhc/marklai-pages/content/courses/psyc575/syllabus.md

 ## Classroom norms

-The following applies to both the synchronous sessions and the asynchronous learning time (e.g., Discussion board, project discussions)
+The following applies to both the synchronous sessions and the asynchronous learning time (e.g., Slack discussions, group project discussions, email communications)

 - Respect each other's views.
 - In written communication messages, make sure they're something you could say to someone to their face.